NEU-DSG/tapas-docs/dev-docs/eXist_API.md

 Stores:
 * a copy of the original TEI file,
 * the new MODS file, and
-* a new XML file containing document-level permissions.
+* a new XML file containing document-level permissions (TFE).

 ### XML elements in the list of production requests
 <table>